Find over 25 Pinewood Derby photo booth ideas in this post! From simple to elaborate, you're sure to find the perfect photo background for your pack.

 The awesome thing about Sprocket is that you never have to buy ink for it because it doesn’t use ink.
 Instead, the ink is embedded in the photo paper.

-Click on over and purchase your Sprocket (with FREE shipping!) today.
-You’re going to want it in time for your Pinewood Derby!
+Click on over and purchase your Sprocket today.
+You're going to want it in time for your Pinewood Derby!

 Want to see the Sprocket in action?
 Keep reading to the bottom of this post to watch my Sprocket spit out a photo sticker!